cwervo/printerboi/README.md

 // ... set up your THREE canvas & stuff
 let domTexture = new THREE.Texture(renderer.domElement)
 let pb = new PrinterBoi(domTexture)

+/* There are a couple things you can set on the print itself */
+// The CSS page orientation, defaults to 'auto' pb.orientation('landscape')
+// The page margins, defaults to 'auto' ('auto' removes pb.margin('0mm') the date & time info)

 pb.printPopup()
 ```